-As an investor, you must be able to calculate the ROI on a rental property.
-The ROI can make or break your opportunity for a successful investment.
-It’s best to learn the various calculations and apply them before going ahead with any rental property purchase.
+As an investor, you’ll need to be able to calculate the ROI on a rental property.
+The ROI will determine the quality of the opportunity for a successful investment.
+It’s best to get comfortable with the various calculations and learn to use them before getting started with any rental property purchase.

-The ROI is important because it can give you a clearer idea of the potential returns on a property after all expenses, fees, and taxes.
-The rental market is always in fluctuation; the ROI calculation gives you a better picture of your investment.
+The ROI of a property is very important because it can give you a clear picture of the potential returns on a property after all expenses, fees, and taxes.
+The tourism market is always in fluctuation; and the ROI calculation can give you a better picture of your investment.

 If you’re looking to purchase a new rental property, here is everything you need to know about calculating the ROI.